Tagged “family”

 That was a productive and fun weekend.

-On Friday, Clair was meeting her mum and cousin in town so I ordered a Kebabish (fish tikka and mutter pilau rice – banging) and watched episode 4 of the The Penguin.
+On Friday, Clair was meeting her mum and cousin in town so this was my quiet night in.
+I settled down to watch episode 4 of the The Penguin and ordered fish tikka from Kebabish – banging).

 Happy Anniversary, folks